 Taking 3D printing to the next level

-With no less than three new materials, an e-commerce platform, a series of collaborations and even an international student competition, Solvay has geared up to accelerate the development of additive manufacturing.
+With no less than three new materials, an e-commerce platform, a series of collaborations and even a startups accelerator events, Solvay has geared up to fast forward in innovation for additive manufacturing.

 Everyone has an idea what additive manufacturing (AM), the technically accurate denomination of 3D printing, represents.
 We’ve seen images of nifty little printers making gizmos and models, or even large-scale devices capable of “printing” entire houses.
 But additive manufacturing goes much further than that.
 As a revolutionary means to accelerate prototyping, reduce transport costs and grant unprecedented freedom of design, it opens a new page in manufacturing history, and as such, demand is strong – and getting stronger every day.

 Well, it just so happens Solvay has been busy multiplying announcements in recent months regarding this rapidly growing field.
 As a provider of high performance materials used to print in 3D, the company has a central role to play in the development of this technology; in fact, Solvay aims to become the industry’s leading provider of additive manufacturing ready specialty polymer solutions.

 Solvay is laying the foundation of its strategy to become the leading global supplier of advanced polymer solutions for 3D printing